MarcoPoloResearchLab/prompts/NOTES.md

 Review the NOTES.md.
 Make a plan for autonomously fixing every item under Features, BugFixes, Improvements, Maintenance.
 Ensure no regressions.
 Ensure adding tests.
 Lean into integration tests.
 Fix every issue.
 Document the changes.

 Fix issues one by one, working sequentially.
-1. Create a new git commit with descriptive name
+1. Create a new git bracnh with descriptive name, for example `feature/LA-56-widget-defer` or `bugfix/LA-11-alpine-rehydration`.
+Use the taxonomy of issues as prefixes: improvement/, feature/, bugfix/, maintenace/, issue ID and a short descriptive.
+Respect the name limits.
 2. Describe an issue through tests.
 2a.
 Ensure that the tests are comprehensive and failing to begin with.
 2b.
 Ensure AGENTS.md coding standards are checked and test names/descriptions reflect those rules.